tathanhdinh/tocc/README.md

 <sup>2</sup> In some Linux distro with SELinux, JIT is forbidden because of [W^X protection](https://en.wikipedia.org/wiki/W%5EX), this can be temporarily disabled using `sudo setenforce 0`.

 <sup>3</sup> There is still no pre-processing so include, define, macro, etc. do not work yet, neither comments in source codes.
 Please look at examples in [tests](./tests/) and [demo](./demo/) for the kind of programs that `uCc` currently support.

+<sup>4</sup> This is an unwanted effect, putting unnecessary noise into the machine code is not the goal of `uCc`.